 This panel discussion, presented in partnership with Google Arts & Culture and their Connected to Culture playbook, was recorded live on Friday 26 February 2021.

-Chaired by Owen Hopkin, Director, Audience Insight & Innovation, Arts Council England and featuring panellists:
+Chaired by Owen Hopkin, Director, New Technologies and Innovation, Arts Council England and featuring panellists:

 - Jane Mackey – Senior Research & Evaluation Manager, Good Things Foundation

 - Jenny Williams MEB – Project Director, Revoluton Arts

 - Zak Mensah – Co-Chief Executive Officer, Birmingham Museums Trust

 - Digital inequalities, barriers and exclusion: what are the facts?

 - Knowing your audience – what are their barriers?